Best daily deals

 The Samsung Galaxy Buds Live supports mono listening.

 The Samsung Galaxy Buds Live uses Bluetooth 5.0, streamlining the pairing process with Android devices running Android 5.0 and later, much like the Google Pixel Buds A-Series.
-All you have to do to pair the earbuds is enable Bluetooth on your Android smartphone, and open the charging case.
+All you have to do to pair the earbuds is enable Bluetooth on your Android smartphone and open the charging case.
 A pop-up card will appear and read, “My Galaxy Buds Live” at the top.
-Once you tap “Connect,” a connection will then establish between your smartphone and the Samsung Galaxy Buds Live.
+Once you tap “Connect,” a connection will then be established between your smartphone and the Samsung Galaxy Buds Live.

 Streamlined pairing processes like this make wireless headsets accessible.
 Even the least tech-savvy among us can use the Samsung Galaxy Buds Live right out of the box with little effort.